acidg/sonnensegel/README.md

 ## Troubleshooting

 ### No WiFi Connection
-- Check credentials in config.h
+- Use web interface to configure credentials
 - Verify router settings (2.4GHz network)
 - Buttons continue to work offline